 Think you know Orlando?
 If you’ve only experienced our tourism districts, think again!
-Beyond the theme parks and attractions, Orlando’s neighborhoods and nearby cities offer endless adventures with dining, nightlife, arts & culture, outdoor recreation, shopping and other surprises that locals love — and that you deserve to experience during your next visit.
+Beyond the theme parks and attractions, Orlando’s neighborhoods and nearby cities offer endless adventures with dining, nightlife, arts & culture, outdoor recreation, shopping, and other surprises that locals love — and that you deserve to experience during your next visit.
+And now, you can get a sneak peek before you even arrive via Tripadvisor's Visit Orlando Experience on Alexa.
+Just say, “Alexa, launch Visit Orlando.”

-As you explore Orlando’s neighborhoods and nearby towns, you’ll benefit from enhanced health and safety measures designed to protect you at every step.
-So, secure a rental car or hop on a tour bus or the SunRail commuter train service — it’s time to explore the unexpected side of Orlando!
+So, secure a rental car, taxi or ride-share service, or hop on a tour bus or the SunRail commuter train service — it’s time to explore the unexpected side of Orlando.

-The following Orlando Main Streets districts are in and around downtown Orlando.
+The following Orlando Main Street districts include downtown Orlando and its adjacent neighborhoods.
 If you’re only visiting the destination for a limited time and want a taste of local living, these are the areas that best deserve your attention.

 Learn more: Downtown Orlando